code-not-found/code-not-found.github.io/_posts/grpc/2018-05-05-grpc-spring-boot-example.md

 There are multiple ways to generate the protobuf-based code and for this example we will use the [protobuf-maven-plugin](https://github.com/xolstice/protobuf-maven-plugin){:target="_blank"} as documented on the [grpc-java](https://github.com/grpc/grpc-java){:target="_blank"} GitHub page.

 We also include the [os-maven-plugin](https://github.com/trustin/os-maven-plugin){:target="_blank"} extension that generates various useful platform-dependent project properties.
 This information is needed as the Protocol Buffer compiler is native code.
-In other words the `protobuf-maven-plugin` needs to fetch the correct compiler for the platform it is running on.
+In other words, the `protobuf-maven-plugin` needs to fetch the correct compiler for the platform it is running on.

 Finally, the plugins section includes the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "uber-jar".
 This will also allow us to startup our gRPC server via a Maven command.